$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-As before, a \textit{$n$-multitableau $\vec{T}$ of shape $\vec{\lambda}$} is a filling of $\vec{\lambda}$ with (possible repeating) numbers from a chosen, fixed set $\{1,\dots,k\}$.
-Such a tableau $\vec{T}$ is said to be \textit{standard}, if its entries increase along its rows and columns (both strictly) and all repeating numbers appear at most once in $T_i$ of $\vec{T}=(T_n,\dots,T_1)$ and all nodes with the same number are of the same residue\footnote{We warn the readers familiar with the ``usual'' notion of $n$-multitableaux that we use this slightly generalized definition because we want to use divided powers later.}.
-The \textit{residue} of a node is defined below in Definition~\ref{defn-tabcomb}.
+Similarly as before, an \textit{$n$-multitableau $\vec{T}=(T_n,\dots,T_1)$ of shape $\vec{\lambda}$} is a filling of $\vec{\lambda}$ with (possible repeating) numbers from a chosen, fixed set $\{1,\dots,k\}$.
+Such a tableau $\vec{T}$ is said to be \textit{standard}, if its entries increase along its rows and columns (both strictly) and all repeating numbers appear at most once in $T_i$, and all nodes with the same number are of the same residue.
+(This is actually a slight generalization of the notion $n$-multitableau in the literature.)
+The \textit{residue} of a node is defined verbatim as for tableaux, with $\ell$ being the maximal number of non-zero entries of the components of $\vec{\lambda}$.